Yiannis123Git/ShiftUnlocked/docs/CameraMethods.md

 _Camera:SetZoom(Zoom: <span style="color: teal;">number</span>)_

 Sets the camera's zoom to the specified zoom number.
 The provided zoom will be constrained within the minimum and maximum zoom values.

+## SetCharacter

+_Camera:SetCharacter(Character)_

+Sets a character to override the local player's character.
+You can use any character that contains a humanoid.
+The character will act as the new character that the camera uses.
+This feature can be used for spectating other players or NPCs.
+To re-enable the default behavior, use SetCharacter on the local player's character.